CiscoDevNet/botkit-template/README.md

-# Botkit Template for Cisco Spark
+# Botkit Template for Webex

 This template regroups a set of best practices to bootstrap a Botkit project connecting to Cisco Spark.